 The Permittee shall give notice to the Regional Water Board as soon as possible of any planned physical alterations or additions to the Facility.
-Notice is required under this provision only when $(40 \text{ C.F.R.} \S 122.41(l)(1))$:
+Notice is required under this provision only when (40 C.F.R. § 122.41(I)(1)):

-- 1. The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source in section 122.29(b) (40 C.F.R. § 122.41(l)(1)(i)); or - 2.
+- The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source in section 122.29(b) (40 C.F.R. § 122.41(I)(1)(i)); or - 2.
 The alteration or addition could significantly change the nature or increase the quantity of pollutants discharged.
 This notification applies to pollutants that are not subject to effluent limitations in this Order.
-(40 C.F.R. § 122.41(l)(1)(ii)) - 3.
+(40 C.F.R. § 122.41(I)(1)(ii)) - 3.
 The alteration or addition results in a significant change in the Permittee's sludge use or disposal practices, and such alteration, addition, or change may justify the application of permit conditions that are different from or absent in the existing permit, including notification of additional use or disposal sites not reported during the permit application process or not reported pursuant to an approved land application plan.
-(40 C.F.R. § 122.41(1)(1)(iii))
+(40 C.F.R. § 122.41(I)(1)(iii))